SajedehGharabadian/Machine_Learning_Pylearn7/Assignment42/README.md

 ⚪ Scores obtained by weight , stature and Gender features

-✅ Evaluate your KNN algorithm on the test dataset.
+✅ Evaluate your KNN algorithm on the test dataset

 | K            |      3     |     5      |      7       |
 | :---         |     :---:  |      ---:  |   ---:       |